One-78/Algorithm_Of_Thought_Prompting/README.md

-# # Algorithm of Thought (AoT) Prompting -> Think in Math , Write in Code .
+# Code of Thought (AoT) Prompting -> Think in Math , Write in Code .

 ## Overview

-Algorithm of Thought (AoT) is a two-stage prompting technique that separates **algorithmic planning** from **code implementation**.
+Code of Thought (AoT) is a two-stage prompting technique that separates **algorithmic planning** from **code implementation**.
 Instead of asking the model to solve a problem directly, it first creates a structured plan, then converts that plan into executable code.

 ---